 - Supporting children with additional health needs, both in general terms and in relation to specific cases

 The medical needs service will also liaise with professionals and colleagues within both health and education as appropriate.
 This is to ensure children with additional health needs are able to access a suitable education.
 The service has produced a template to assist schools to develop their own policy for supporting pupils at school with medical conditions, as recommended in the statutory guidance.

 Medical needs service policy and support documents

-Our policy, referral form, and related support documents are available to download below.
-You can also find our template policy for supporting pupils at school with medical conditions, and our termly service newsletters.
+Our policy and related support documents are available to download below.
+You can also find our template policy for supporting pupils at school with medical conditions.

 Call: 01603 223609